LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models: Dataset and Benchmark

-To construct a comprehensive and diverse benchmark, we recruited over 50 undergraduate and graduate students as human annotators to assist in the process of question collection and task annotation.
+To construct a comprehensive and diverse benchmark, we recruited over 50 undergraduate and graduate students (including authors) as human annotators to assist in the process of question collection and task annotation and paid the corresponding salary.
 These annotators were carefully trained to ensure high annotation quality and consistency.
-As shown in Figure \ref{fig:intro}, the generated questions were divided into three major categories: Perception, Understanding and Reasoning.
+As shown in Figure \ref{fig:intro}, the generated questions were divided into three major categories: Perception, Understanding, and Reasoning.
 For Perception and Understanding, they primarily target the model’s ability to perceive visual objects and align them accurately with natural language descriptions.
 They emphasize fine-grained visual grounding and object recognition rather than abstract reasoning.
-At last, reasoning-based questions aims to evaluate the model's ability to understand user intent and reason based on external knowledge, commonsense, physical laws, or background information beyond the purely visual content of the image.
-Based on these assessment dimensions, we compare \data{} with related multimodal benchmarks in Table \ref{comparison_table} and formulated our challengeing open-ended, language-driven tasks as follows:
+At last, reasoning-based questions aim to evaluate the model's ability to understand user intent and reason based on external knowledge, commonsense, physical laws, or background information beyond the purely visual content of the image.
+Based on these assessment dimensions, we compare \data{} with related multimodal benchmarks in Table \ref{comparison_table} and formulate our challenging open-ended, language-driven tasks: Object Counting (OC), Object Detection (OD), Object Existence Determination (OE), Relation Extraction (RE), Visual Grounding (VG), Region-wise OCR (OCR), Spatial Relationship Comprehension (SRC), and Scene Knowledge Inference (SKI).
+We provide a more detailed introduction of these tasks in Appendix \ref{fig:specific_defination}.

-\textbf{Object Counting \textbf(OC):} Estimating the number of object instances described by a free-form expression, often under complex conditions like occlusion, scale variation, or clutter.

-\textbf{Object Detection (OD):} Localizing objects within an image by generating bounding boxes paired with corresponding class labels.
-In order to better match the real-life scenarios and practical applications, we construct more than 300 fine-grained object categories based on natural language.

-\textbf{ Object Existence Determination (OE):} Determining whether a particular object, which described by a detailed expression, exists in the image without requiring spatial localization.

-\textbf{Relation Extraction (RE)}: Identifying semantic relationships (\textit{e.g.}, ``holding'', ``next to'', ``wearing'') between pairs of objects to facilitate structured scene understanding.
-And we added questions about the objects that do not exist in the images to evaluate model's ability to suppress hallucinations.

-\textbf{Visual Grounding (VG):} Localizing an image region that corresponds to a natural language expression, linking linguistic references to fine-grained visual content.

-\textbf{Region-wise OCR (OCR): }Recognizing and transcribing text within a region, which specified by coordinates or description, facilitating fine-grained interleaved image-text understanding.

-\textbf{Spatial Relationship Comprehension (SRC):} Understanding geometric relationships (\textit{e.g.}, ``above'' and ``to the left front to'') between objects within diverse 3D views, supporting visual-spatial reasoning.
-Compared to some rudimentary or synthetic spatial understanding datasets \cite{johnson2017clevr, li2023super, liu2023visual}, our data is more realistic in emphasizing spatial location understanding under real-world scenarios as well as 2D images acquired by cameras or cell phones.